Written by Taylor C., Monsterkind

 Change and progression have never come easy in this backwards city, but perhaps Wallace can help close the gap between human and monsterkind and bring the two together in harmony.
 He'll at least try.

 - Adorkable: Wallace, definitely.
 Roy also applies.

-- Alliterative Name: Kip Kaizer and Molly Monday.
+- Alliterative Name: Kip Kaizer, Molly Monday, and Ben Baker.
 If we're counting businesses/places, there's Cuddy's Cafe.

 - All There in the Manual: This post on the comic's tumblr describes a lot about the Monsterkind universe, including the description of each district from A to D (E is deliberately left out).